GithubUserAccountAmazing/ziprecruiter-1-click-filter/README.md

 <br>

 This script helps you find the best jobs on ZipRecruiter that match your qualifications and preferences.
 It filters out jobs that require you to visit external sites or have a low qualification grade.
 It adds a button on the search results page that lets you hide jobs based on these criteria.
 This way, you can save time and apply for jobs with one click.
+Be sure to read the Disclaimer and License below! 😊

 ## How to use it